TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 }
 ```

+#### Empty struct type

+Empty struct type, `struct{}`, is a type that takes zero bytes of memory, and is the smallest possible data type in Go.
+Its type value is `struct{}{}`.

+It allows creating a set from a map with empty struct value type, or a channel purely for signaling.

 ### Interface

 An Interface defines a set of method signatures for other types to implement, achieving polymorphism (flexibility).
 An interface value can hold any concrete type value as long as that concrete type implements those methods.